 Stemming from desire to find a creatively balanced approach, Kyle and crony Rick Frier opened Roach Productions in 2006.
 The opening of Roach paved opportunity for Kyle to further exercise his creative ambitions through a diverse range of music video production.
 Genres ranged from hip-hop, hardcore, alt-rock and grunge.
 Many notable UK artists used their services.

-At the forefront was their music video for Hawk Eyes “I hate this do you like it?”, which opened many doors for Roach Productions.
-With the typical lower budgets of most musicians Kyle became extremely experimental with his approach, by doing so he uncovered his desire to direct feature films.
-Although Kyle and Rick found great pleasure in the exploratory aspects of Roach Production, they soon realized the financial potential of working with corporate clients.
+At the forefront was their music video for Hawk Eyes “I Hate this Do you like it?”, which opened many doors for Roach Productions.
+With the typical lower budgets of most musicians Kyle became extremely experimental with his approach and by doing so uncovered his desire to hone larger narratives in longer formats.
+Although Kyle and Rick found great pleasure in the exploratory aspects of Roach Production, they soon realized the financial potential of working with more commercial clients.
 This led them to open a sister company- Fresh Cut, which focused on live events, web content, and viral marketing.
 The constant flow of work from both companies was both challenging and extremely rewarding.

 Kyle’s wide-ranging array of work proves his commitment to development in all facets of film.